codehakase/codehakase.com/content/blog/2025-02-07-largest-product-in-a-series.md

 -- [7,3,1,6,7,1,7,6,5,3,1,3,3,0,6,2,4,9,1,9...]
 ```

-Next step is to compute the greatest product by generating all contiguous substrings matching the expected length (13), and tracking the maxium from all computed products.
+Next step is to compute the greatest product by generating all contiguous substrings matching the expected length (13), and tracking the maximum from all computed products.
 ```haskell
 maximum $ map product [take 13 xs | xs <- tails digitsM, length xs >= 13]
 -- => 23514624000